 - 1/3 cup extra-virgin olive oil, plus more for brushing

-- 3. Clean the mushrooms with a damp cloth.
-Cut them into ½-inch-thick slices and brush them lightly with olive oil.
-Grill for 3 minutes on each side, or until lightly browned.
+- Clean the mushrooms with a damp cloth.
+If desired, cut the mushrooms into 1/2-inch-thick slices and lightly brush them with oil.
+Grill until lightly browned, about 3 minutes per side.
 Transfer to a serving platter and brush with the herb-oil mixture.
 Serve at once.

-It is unfortunate that porcini are so expensive.
+It’s unfortunate that the price of porcini is rather high, but this recipe is worth it.
 I paid $19 for a pound of smaller ones, but they’re very rich, full-flavored mushrooms, and I feel that even shiitake and portobello cannot live up to the porcini’s reputation.
-I know the price of porcini is rather high, but this recipe is worth it.
+Because my mushrooms were on the small side (about 25 in a pound), I grilled them whole.

-This simple recipe turned out to be quite delicious.
+These simple grilled porcini mushrooms turned out to be quite delicious.
 It just needs the addition of a pinch or two of salt and some pepper.
 I used portobellos instead of porcinis, and they were very good.
 I even chopped up the leftovers and tossed it with pasta.
 I’ll be making this again soon.